Northampton Area School District

 Northampton Area School District is a public school district located in Northampton County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.

-Students in grades nine through 12 attend Northampton Area High School in Northampton.
+Students in ninth through 12th grades attend Northampton Area High School in Northampton.
 Students in grades six through eight attend Northampton Area Middle School, and the district maintains four elementary schools, Northampton Borough, George Wolf, Lehigh, and Moore, for kindergarten through fifth grade.
-As of the 2021–22 school year, the school district had a total enrollment of 5,284 students between all six of its schools, according to National Center for Education Statistics data.
+As of the 2022–23 school year, the school district had a total enrollment of 5,227 students between all six of its schools, according to National Center for Education Statistics data.

 Northampton Area School District is located in the heart of the Lehigh Valley.
-Covering 97.3 sqmi in Northampton County, the school district comprises the boroughs of Bath, Chapman and Northampton; and the townships of Allen, East Allen, Lehigh, and Moore.
-The population of the district is more than 38,500.
+Covering 97.3 sqmi in Northampton County, the school district serves three boroughs, Bath, Chapman, and Northampton, and four townships, Allen, East Allen, Lehigh, and Moore.
+The population of the district is over 38,500.

 The school district is located 10 mi from the cities of Allentown and Bethlehem, 70 mi from Philadelphia and 90 mi from New York City.
-There is easy access to major roadways, including the Pennsylvania Turnpike Northeast Extension, Interstate 78, Route 22, Route 145, Route 329, and Route 248.
+Major roadways include the Pennsylvania Turnpike Northeast Extension, Interstate 78, Route 22, Route 145, Route 329, and Route 248.

 The borough of Northampton was the location of the former cement giant, The Atlas Portland Cement Company.